 My Sodamix Supplies on eBay

 I sell ingredients individually and in kits.
-Since shipping is a large part of the cost of most items, the kits are a much cheaper way of getting what you need.
-The flavor concentrate bottles will make 5 quarts of sodamix (80 to 100 liters of soda), other ingredients are sized to make 25 or 50 quarts of sodamix.
+You can get everything but the flavor concentrates on Amazon, but in package sizes much larger than what you need.
+My ingredients and kits are cheaper and more convenient.
+If you add them to an order they won’t usually increase the shipping cost.
+The flavor concentrate bottles will make 8 quarts of sodamix (80 to 120 liters of soda), other ingredients are sized to make 25 or 50 quarts of sodamix.

 Many years ago I bought a Sodastream machine to make soda.
 I figured I’d save some money, and save having to lug bottles home and return them for the deposit.
 I drink a lot of soda.

 Well, it worked out great, with one exception: it wasn’t cheap.
 I went a few years using Sodastream’s CO2 bottles and sodamix, annoyed by having to spend hundreds of dollars a year on it, to say nothing of the inconvenience of having to return CO2 bottles to the mall which is ten miles away.